-All staff receive e-safety training and the school's e-safety coordinator is Red Row First School is Amy Walton.
+All staff receive e-safety training and the school's e-safety coordinator is Mrs Walton.

 The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
-When
+When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems, which are regularly reviewed for their effectiveness.
+However, many pupils are able to access the internet using their own data plan.
+To minimise inappropriate use, we as a school do not allow pupils to use their own devices at school.